 Subject to market conditions, Cold Lake South Outline Plan will proceed in three (3) stages, as illustrated in Figure 12 - Staging Plan.
 Based on existing infrastructure commencing with the far east parcel of land is the most logical and efficient connection to existing municipal services from 41st Street.
-Stage I consists of low density residential in a ladder shaped circulation, with three cul-desacs.
-This design provides the independent Stage and integrates with the current Brady Heights neigbourhood, creating a community feel.
-Developing this parcel of land first will provide a sense of place, as if not to feel reliant on the future development of the Plan area to feel complete.
+Stage I consists of low density residential in a ladder-shaped circulation, with three cul-de-sacs.
+This design creates an independent phase of development that seamlessly integrates with the existing Brady Heights neighborhood, fostering a strong sense of community.
+By developing this parcel first, it ensures the area feels complete on its own, without relying on future phases of the Plan to establish a cohesive and vibrant environment.

 Stage II will bring varied residential districts, implement landscaping and development of municipal reserve, and construct storm water management for the outline plan area.
 This stage completes single-family districting and introduces medium density areas.
 Medium density consists of one large parcel and in the form of individual lots north of 54th Avenue.
-The uniqueness of single family and individual medium density lot design in this Stage is the offering of new lots with rear-lane access to the community.
-These options provide a variety of marketing opportunities for developers, new housing options for the community, as well as providing a variety of parcel size and density choices.
+The distinct feature of this stage lies in the introduction of single-family and medium-density lots with rear-lane access.
+These options offer developers a range of marketing opportunities and provide the community with diverse housing choices.
+Additionally, the variety of parcel sizes and densities ensures flexibility and caters to different preferences, enhancing the overall appeal of the development.

 Stage III is comprised of the completion of individual medium density lots and independent parcels, one of medium density, two of residential mixed use, and one parcel to be dedicated to a residential manufactured home district.
 The northern portion of individual medium density lots will have the advantage of backing on to the linear park space.
-The development of these parcels will complete the plan area.
+The development of these parcels will complete the Plan area.